AliceO2Group/analysis-tutorials/o2at-2/machineLearning/README.md

 ### BDT classification

-For this tutorial open the `dummy.ipynb` notebook in the folder `BDTClassification`.
+For this tutorial open the `dummy.ipynb` notebook in the folder `analysis-tutorials/o2at-2/machineLearning/BDTClassification`.

 ### Neural network regression

-For this tutorial open the `NeuralNetworks.ipynb` notebook in the folder `NeuralNetworkRegression`.
+For this tutorial open the `NeuralNetworks.ipynb` notebook in the folder `analysis-tutorials/o2at-2/machineLearning/NeuralNetworkRegression`.